 COLLEGE PREP AT PSC

 All of our teachers consider it part of their job to prepare their students to attend college.
-Our senior English and Brooklyn History classes have been designated as college preparatory classes by the NYC Department of Education.
+Our senior AP English Literature and Composition and Participation in Government classes have been designated as college preparatory classes by the NYC Department of Education.
 A school counselor runs the dedicated college office, which is open to all students during extended day, lunch or by appointment.
 Juniors and seniors are assigned to meet with the college advisor once a week.
 Ninth and tenth graders hear presentations from the college advisor once per marking period.
 The college office organizes our annual Career and College Day, which brings alumni, family and friends to talk to our students about life after high school.

 In their last two year of high school, students meet with the college advisor once a week to plan for and complete their college application process.
 During junior year, advisory groups are classroom sessions in which students learn about what college is like, the differences between types of college, what colleges are looking for in their applicants, and how to prepare to apply,